Ahmednaf03/Docker-templates-images/README.md

 Once the necessary ownership changes are made, we switch back to the non-root user to run the application.
 This practice ensures that, after the initial setup, the application continues to run with limited permissions, thereby enhancing security and protecting the host system from potential vulnerabilities.

 These steps ensures the host machine and the application not being taken advantage of possible vulnerabilities with root access

+## Ubuntu is still experimental!!
+   i am trying ways to emulate an ubuntu container into an fully functinal virtual machine